-MOPANI DM: SPORTS ARTS & CULTURE 1.
-Indigenous Games 17 Games that are played by all the age groups under mass participation. ВРМ • # of people participating in the indigenous games MDM at Local and District level; DSAC at Provincial and National level 0 0 0 170 000 180 000 2.
-Golden Games 19 games that are played by older persons from the age of 60 and above under mass participation N/A # of older persons participated in the golden games MDM at local and District Level DSD at Provincial and National level 0 0 0 350 000 400 000 3.
+MDM: SPORTS A RTS & CULTURE 1.
+Indigenous Games 17 Games that are played by all the age groups under mass participation.
+BPM N/A # of people participating in the indigenous games MDM at Local and District level; DSAC at Provincial and National level - - 170 000 180 000 2.
+Golden Games 19 games that are played by older persons from the age of 60 and above under mass participation GGM N/A # of older persons participated in the golden games MDM at local and District Level DSD at Provincial and National level - - 350 000 400 000 3.
 Women and Sport Women play games that are male dominated e. g Football ,rugby ,cricket under sport development and to identify talent .
-GTM N/A # of women participating in male dominated codes/games MDM from local to District.
-0 0 0 320 000 340 000 4.
+GTM N/A # of women participating in male dominated codes/games MDM from local to District. - 320 000 340 000 4.
 Junior Dipapadi They are the games that are played by children in the category of early childhood development from 4-6 years.
-GLM N/A # of children participated in the games MDM from local to District 0 0 0 320 000 330 000 5.
-Disability Games To support games that are played by people living with disability - (Physical disabled, Intellectual Impaired and deaf).
-BPM N/A # of activities were supported MDM 0 0 0 360 000 370 000 6.
-Support to Federations Support to twelve federations (football, netball, softball, baseball, cricket, rugby, volleyball, basketball, chess, gymnastics, hockey, District Provin cial Nation al N/A # of federations were assisted MDM 410 000 427 000 466 018 470 000 490 000 athletics) that are found in the District.
+GLM N/A # of children participated in the games MDM from local to District - 320 000 330 000 5.
+Disability Games To support games that are played by people living with disability -(Physical disabled, Intellectual Impaired and deaf).
+BPM N/A # of activities were supported MDM 320 000 340 000 350 000 360 000 370 000 6.
+Support to Federations (football, netball, softball, baseball, cricket, rugby, volleyball, basketball, chess, gymnastics, hockey ,athletics) that are found in the District.
 The support is by means of transport, accommodations and meals during their tournaments/ championships.
-7. Library Activities To support library activities such as Readathon and library week.
-It also support the activities of the library forum to buy trophies and medals during competitions.
-GTM N/A # of activities were supported.
-MDM 0 0 0 190 000 200 0 000 8.
-District Arts and Culture Activities To support artists in different genres with workshops and during their activities such as auditions & competitions.
+District Provinci al National N/A # of federations were assisted MDM 410 000 427 000 466 018 450 000 7.
+Library Activities To support library activities such as Readathon and library week.
+It also N/A # of activities were supported.
+MDM - - - 190 000 200 000 support the activities of the library forum to buy trophies and medals during competitions.
+8. District Arts and Culture Activities To support artists in different genres with workshops and during their activities such as auditions and competitions.
 To also support two Arts Centers in the District.
-GGM N/A # of artists were supported MDM 0 0 0 390 000 400 0 000 9.
+GGM N/A # of artists were supported MDM - 390 000 400 000 9.
 Sport Against Crime To assist Community Safety and SAPS to reduce crime and identify talent at the hotspots.
 Four Police stations (Namakgale, Nkowankowa, Giyani and Kgapane) were identified in this Programme.
 SAPS utilize Sport for awareness campaigns.
-MDM N/A # of activities were supported MDM SAPS 0 0 0 340 000 350 0 000 10.
-Farm Sport To encourage healthy GTM N/A #of activities were MDM-Sport, HIV & AIDS 0 0 0 140 000 150 0 000

-lifestyle, awareness campaigns and talent identification.
-Farms supported

-11. Ku luma vukanyi An event to celebrate BPM N/A # of activities were MDM 0 0 0 150 000 160,000

-11. Ku lulila vukaliyi DPIVI IN/A U U 130 000 100 000

-heritage of drinking the supported DSAC

-first fruit of marula.
-LEDET

-12. District Arts and To support the council of MDM N/A # of activities were MDM 0 0 0 150 000 160 000

-Culture Council artists in their activities supported

-such meals ,transport and

-accommodation during

-meetings and events

-13. District Sport To support the MDM N/A # of activities were MDM 0 0 0 190 000 200 000

-Confederation Confederation in their supported

-activities such as meals,

-transport & accommodation

-during meetings & events.

-14. Xitsonga music awards To promote indigenous MDM N/A Annual celebration Munghana Lonene 400 000 416 800 435 139 500 000 600 000

-languages
+MDM N/A # of activities were supported MDM SAPS - 340 000 350 000 10.
+Farm Sport To encourage healthy lifestyle, awareness campaigns and talent identification.
+GTM Farms N/A #of activities were supported MDM-Sport, HIV and AIDS - - - 140 000 150 000 11.
+Ku luma vukanyi An event to celebrate heritage of drinking the first fruit of marula.
+BPM N/A # of activities were supported MDM DSAC LEDET - - 150 000 160 000 12.
+District Arts and Culture Council To support the council of artists in their activities such meals ,transport and accommodation during meetings and events MDM N/A # of activities were supported MDM - - 150 000 160 000 13.
+District Sport Confederation To support the Confederation in their activities such as meals, transport and accommodation during meetings and events.
+MDM N/A # of activities were supported MDM 200 000 14.
+Xitsonga music awards To promote indigenous languages MDM N/A Annual celebration Munghana Lonene 400 000 416 800 435 139 1000 000 1000 000